MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Preparatory-Course.md

 If you are facing some network issue for accessing github in some region, there are abundant workaround solution available for your [reference](https://zhuanlan.zhihu.com/p/75994966).

-[Gitter](https://gitter.im/) is an open-source instant messaging and chat room system for developers and users of GitHub repositories.
-We have created a public chat room [Zigbee Boot Camp](https://gitter.im/Silabs-IoT/Zigbee-Boot-Camp) for sharing and discussing everything about the Zigbee boot camp.
-Please sign in the Gitter with your GitHub account, and join this chat room.

 ***